 Off the river, My Tho is a fairly typical, bustling provincial Vietnamese centre.
 The most interesting area is the riverfront stretch along with the Bao Dinh river that runs perpendicular to the Mekong running parallel to Trung Trac Rd.
 There is precious little in the way of heritage architecture remaining, but the river front area, between Trung Trac and the Chuong Duong hotel has shaded cafes that catch a river breeze making them an ideal location to while away the afternoon heat as the sun sets behind the newish (opened in 2008) Rach Mieu bridge.

-Lastly, My Tho is known for the sprawling Vinh Trung Pagoda on the outskirts of town, but we found the morning market, considerably more interesting.
+Lastly, My Tho is known for the sprawling Vinh Trung Pagoda with it's three buddha statues on the outskirts of town, but we found the morning market, considerably more interesting.

 My Tho interactive map